sequenceiq/blog/source/_posts/2014-07-15-announcing-cloudbreak.markdown

 ##Docker in the cloud

 At [SequenceIQ](http://sequenceiq.com/) we are running all our core applications and processes in Docker containers - and that is true for Hadoop and all of the services as well.
 During the last few months we have [blogged](http://blog.sequenceiq.com/blog/2014/06/19/multinode-hadoop-cluster-on-docker/) and open sourced all of the [building blocks](https://hub.docker.com/u/sequenceiq/) of our `dockerized` systems and **Cloudbreak** is built on the foundation of these and reusing the same technologies we have released before.
+While Cloudbreak's primary role is to launch on-demand Hadoop clusters in the cloud, the underlying technology it actually does more.
+It can actually launch on-demand Hadoop clusters in any environment which does support Docker - in a dynamic way.
+There is no predefined configuration needed as all the setup, orchestration, networking and cluster membership is done dynamically.

 * [Docker containers](https://hub.docker.com/u/sequenceiq/) - all the Hadoop services are installed and running inside Docker containers, and these containers are `shipped` between different cloud vendors, keeping Cloudbreak cloud agnostic
 * [Apache Ambari](https://github.com/sequenceiq/ambari-rest-client) - to declaratively define a Hadoop cluster
 * [Serf](https://github.com/sequenceiq/docker-serf) - for cluster membership, failure detection, and orchestration that is decentralised, fault-tolerant and highly available for dynamic clusters
+* [dnsmasq](https://github.com/sequenceiq/docker-dnsmasq) - to provide resolvable fully qualified domain names between dynamically created Docker containers.

 <!-- more -->